KiveAllen/KiveAllen/README.md

-- 👋 Hi, I’m @KiveAllen
+- 👋 Hi, I'm a Chinese
-- 👀 I’m interested in ...
+- 👀 I'm interested in Java
-- 🌱 I’m currently learning ...
+- 🌱 I'm learning algorithms now
-- 💞️ I’m looking to collaborate on ...
+- 💞 I hope to cooperate in learning
-- 📫 How to reach me ...
+- 📫 How to contact me?
+My email is 1348438509@qq.com

 <!---
 KiveAllen/KiveAllen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.